 What's this all about?

-Kayfabe is a term used in professional wrestling which means to create an illusion or to uphold appearances.
+Kayfabe is a term used in professional wrestling which means to create an illusion or to uphold appearances which are oftentimes deceitful.

 And you are...?

-My name is Holly.
-I started practicing yoga in 2006.
-I graduated from a 300 hour teacher training program offered by Source Yoga in June 2016 which included training in Iyengar & anusara based alignment, yin and restorative, and vinyasa.
+My name's Holly and I'm here to be your personal yoga guide! :) I started practicing yoga in 2006 but it wasn't until 2016 that I finally decided to get my yoga teacher training certificate.
+I graduated from a 300 hour teacher training program offered by Source Yoga in June 2016 which included training in alignment (Iyengar & anusara based), yin and restorative, and vinyasa.
+I am registered with the Canadian Yoga Alliance.
 In December 2016, I completed a 100 hour teacher training in Physiologic Yoga which is based in physiotherapy and restorative yoga.
-I am registered with the Canadian Yoga Alliance.

 My style of teaching is authentic and ridiculous because that's who I am.
-You won't find any of that "live, laugh, love" stuff with me or fluffy metaphors.
-There's a lot of laughing and having fun in my classes, both private and groups.
+You won't find any of that "live, laugh, love" stuff with me or fluffy metaphors. ;) There's a lot of laughing and having fun in my classes.
 It's only yoga - we don't have to take it so seriously!
-I love working with diverse people: all body types, abilities, and expressions are welcome.
+I love working with diverse people: all body types, abilities, and expressions welcome!